 Jung: (sighs) Umma, Janet being single is not a crisis.

-- Big Damn Reunion: In the season 2 finale, Appa and Jung finally reconcile and the whole family reunite at a party.
-Unfortunately, Appa and Jung end up fighting again and they both go their separate ways at the end.
-Relations between them do thaw during the season 3 premiere.
+- Big Damn Reunion: In the Season 2 finale, Appa and Jung finally reconcile and the whole family reunite at a party.
+Unfortunately, Appa and Jung end up fighting again and they both go their separate ways at the end; however relations between them do thaw throughout the rest of the show.

 - Bittersweet Ending: The first two season finales end on a sweet yet also sombre note.